Graduate Entry Medicine (A101) - Selection Process

 - Written Communication - two, 30-minute assignments

-- Reasoning in Biological and Physical Sciences - multiple choice questions weighted
+- Reasoning in Biological and Physical Sciences - multiple choice questions (weighted biology - 40%, chemistry - 40% and physics - 20%)

-You will receive a score out of 100 for each section, and from these, the GAMSAT examining body calculate an overall GAMSAT score using the following formula:
+You will receive a score out of 100 for each section, and from these, the GAMSAT team calculates a total score using the following formula:

-We calculate scores using a slightly different formula: Overall
+We calculate total scores using a slightly different formula:

 You will be selected for interview on the basis of the higher of your two overall scores.

-Each year different GAMSAT cut off scores are set for those with a first or 2:1 honours degree, and those with a 2:2 honours degree.
-As well as reaching the cut-off score, in order to be considered for interview, candidates must achieve:
+For those with a first or 2:1 honours degree we usually set a slightly lower total cut-off score than for those with a 2:2 honours degree.
+In order to be considered for interview, you must also achieve:

 - a minimum score of 55 in Section 2